Eevangelion/Tetris/README.md

 # Tetris
-Tetris game using SFML library for C++
+Tetris game using SFML library for C++.

+Made for fun and learning.

+# How to start

+Launch `script.sh` file in terminal.